TALK TO SALES+44 7852 546967

 What are the mandatory employee benefits in Australia?

-Aussie employees enjoy a range of benefits, including at least 20 days of paid leave and 10 days of paid personal/carer's leave per year.
-Eligible employees can also take up to 18 weeks of unpaid parental leave, with some employers offering paid parental leave as a voluntary benefit.
+Aussie employees enjoy a range of robust benefits under the National Employment Standards (NES), including at least 20 days of paid annual leave and 10 days of paid personal/carer's (sick) leave per year.

-In addition, employees are entitled to 2 days of paid compassionate leave per occasion when a family member or household member passes away or is seriously ill.
-They also have access to 5 days of unpaid family and domestic violence leave annually.
+In addition, employees are entitled to 2 days of paid compassionate leave per occasion when a family or household member passes away or is seriously ill.
+Critically, all employees (including part-time and casual staff) now have access to 10 days of paid family and domestic violence leave annually.

 Employees have the right to disconnect from work-related tasks outside work hours and can request flexible work arrangements.
-Lastly, long service leave is available after a long tenure with the same employer, though the specifics vary by state and territory.
+Lastly, long service leave is available after a long tenure with the same employer, though the specific accrual rates vary by state and territory.

 Are there any other benefits or additional expenses?